Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

 This late summer veggie pasta salad is made with late summer produce favorites (sweet corn, zucchini, and red peppers) and goat cheese!
-Then, you'll simply toss all ingredients together in some olive oil, lemon, and garlic.
-It's a simple side dish for late summer cookouts, or healthy make-ahead lunches for back-to-school.
+A simple side dish for late summer cookouts, or healthy make-ahead lunches for back-to-school.

 Late summer veggie pasta salad with red peppers, corn, zucchini, fresh basil, and goat cheese, in a white bowl with a wooden spoon this recipe